Trained Herbalist & Former Registered Nurse

 Irish Herbalism was outlawed in 1695 under strict Penal Laws imposed by the British who occupied Ireland and treated the Native Irish as subhuman for 800 years.
-The Irish were not allowed to have a profession, be educated, own land or livestock, speak Irish, and much more.
-These laws ended the legacy of Herbalism on both sides of her family.
-No one in her family knew anything about this long history.
-Donna's mother was intuitively tuned into healing while she was growing up and she believes that was the genesis of her healing endeavors.
+The Irish were not allowed to have a profession, practice medicine, be educated, own land or livestock, speak Irish, and much more.
+These laws ended the legacy of Herbalism on both sides of her family and no one in her present-day family knew anything about this long history.
+Donna's mother was an intuitive healer while she was growing up and she believes that was the genesis of her healing endeavors.
 Epigenetics shaped Donna, leading her first to Nursing and then to Herbalism.

 In Continental Europe, Herbalism ended in the Middle Ages, when autonomous women, operating outside of the Patriarchy were labeled "witches" and methodically killed.
-It is thought that up to a million (some texts say 9 million) women were burned at the stake, drown, or hung.
+It is thought that up to a million (some texts say 9 million) women were burned at the stake, drowned, or hung.
 A large percentage of these women were Herbalists.
-They were a threat to the church because they worshipped the landscape and were able to heal without the aid of priests.
+Herbalists were a threat to the church because these practitioners worshipped the landscape and were able to heal without the aid of priests.
 They were also organizing protests against wealthy landowners who were claiming common land for their livestock.
-To disrupt these women, the landlords and church created a law, Malleus Maleficarum.
-This law allowed intimidated men and discontented neighbors to claim these women were witches, and the killing ensued.
+To control these women, the landlords and church created a law, Malleus Maleficarum.
+This law allowed intimidated men and discontented neighbors to label the women "witches", and the killing ensued.

 Becoming an herbalist is also a radical feminist act.
-She has reclaimed a revered role in the community.
+She reclaims a revered role in the community.

-Donna honors and is grateful to the cultures that held onto these healing traditions and especially to her teacher Karen Rose, of Sacred Vibes Apothecary for sharing her broad depth of knowledge.
+Donna honors and is grateful to the cultures that held onto these healing traditions and especially to her Afro-Guyanese teacher Karen Rose, of Sacred Vibes Apothecary, for sharing her broad depth of knowledge.